-The Etihad economy class seats are not as large as those from Emirates, are dated, and the lack of ergonomic.
-I flew with an Etihad Airbus from Milan to Abu-Dhabi Airport with a 2-4-2 configuration and with a B777 from Abu-Dhabi to Melbourne Airport with the 3-4-3 configuration.
+The Etihad economy class seats are not as large as those from Emirates, are dated, and lack ergonomics.
+I flew with an Etihad Airbus from Milan to Abu-Dhabi Airport with a 2-4-2 configuration and a B777 from Abu-Dhabi to Melbourne Airport with a 3-4-3 configuration.

-The seat pillow turns into a neck pillow, after tearing off the velcro strap.
-I found this handy and more comfortable than small pads offered on other airlines economy class flights.
+The seat pillow turns into a neck pillow after tearing off the velcro strap.
+I found this handy and more comfortable than small pads offered on other airlines’ economy-class flights.

-Etihad Economy Class – Seats Electronics and Entertainment
+Etihad Economy Seats: Electronics and Entertainment

-No matter what you do, when selecting a film, if you change your mind and want to start over again with a new one, you are bound to listen to a ton a row of ads for about 10-13 minutes each time.
+No matter what you do when selecting a film, if you change your mind and want to start over again with a new one, you are bound to listen to a ton a row of ads for about 10-13 minutes each time.
 There is no way to skip them.
-Unfortunately, you simply have got to watch them.
-As my seat was just next to the toilet, whenever I had accidentally picked a film and then stopped it to start a new one, before letting the announcements start
+Unfortunately, you have got to watch them.
+As my seat was just next to the toilet, whenever I accidentally picked a film and then stopped it from starting a new one before letting the announcements start

 I haven’t seen the crew going around with glasses of water after meals.
 Some airlines offer this on long-haul flights.
-So be prepared, bring your own empty bottle of water and ask to have it refilled by the cabin crew.
+So be prepared, bring your empty bottle of water and ask to have it refilled by the cabin crew.
 The good thing about Etihad is that they serve meals and drinks at the same time.
 So no long waiting for a glass of wine to drink with your meal.

 Etihad Crew Service

-Right at the boarding gate,e there has been an issue with the customs.
+Right at the boarding gate,e there has been an issue with customs.
 Although we were on a transfer flight, the big surprise was they asked me to drink my bottled water.
 How can I possibly drink 1 litre of water in a couple of minutes?
 I tried to drink as much as I could.
 This is a rule on all o Australian flights that have been introduced on transfer flights too.

-Book Your Flight Now: Search and book Etihad flights to Australia
+Book Your Flight Now: Search and book Etihad flights

 TRIP PLANNING RESOURCES